Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

     // add settings
     settings
 }
-// each call to this function replaces the current settings variable with a new one ";
+// each call to this function replaces the current group with a new one ";

 #align(